johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 LunarG's [Guide to Vulkan Synchronization Validation](https://www.lunarg.com/wp-content/uploads/2021/01/Final_Guide-to-Vulkan-Synchronization-Validation_Jan_21.pdf) further describes how Synchronization Validation internally recognizes hazards by keeping track of the "most recent access" which is relevant for a certain access to a given memory or image subresource range.
 They describe it in detail and with several examples in the section **Most Recent Access**.

+Furthermore, the document describes some common mistakes and pitfalls and explains how to solve them.
+This is in line with the information given in the synchronization resources listed/recommended in the beginning of this blog post.
+Please refer to the section **Root Causing Hazards**.
+It is a good read, but the information is given in a somewhat denser manner than in the resources listed above.